Charter Court Financial Services: Charter Savings Bank

 Charter Savings Bank is an online retail bank which provides savings products to UK customers.
 The Bank does not operate any branches.
 All applications can be submitted online (24/7) and customers are supported by a UK based call centre 7 days a week.
 The Bank launched in 2015 and provides fixed rate bonds, notice accounts, easy access accounts and cash ISAs.
 Eligible deposits with the Bank are protected by the Financial Services Compensation Scheme, the United Kingdom's deposit protection scheme, for savings up to the value of £85,000.

 Precise Mortgages

-Established in 2010, Precise Mortgages provides specialist mortgages to UK borrowers who are underserved by High Street lenders.
 Precise Mortgages offers residential and buy to let mortgages, along with bridging and second charge loans through a nationwide intermediary network.
 Precise Mortgages operates via a technology driven underwriting and credit risk management system, which is available 24/7.

 Exact Mortgage Experts

 Exact Mortgage Experts is a Fitch-rated mortgage servicer, administering mortgages originated by Precise Mortgages and selected third parties.
 It offers portfolio trading pricing, specialist analytics and credit consultancy to institutional clients.
 In April 2015 Fitch upgraded Exact's Special Servicer Rating to RSS2, while in September 2016 Exact's Primary Servicer rating was upgraded to RPS2.